What is a leisure battery?

 Often the cause of battery drain is due to a faulty battery.
 If your battery is quite old, this may be causing problems.
 Cold temperatures can also affect it.

-If you don’t think it’s the battery itself, a broken charger could also be causing issues or there might be a “leak” caused by a faulty appliance or fuse.
+If you don’t think it’s the battery itself, a broken charger could also be causing issues or there might be a “leak” or drain caused by a faulty appliance or fuse.

 Can you overcharge a caravan battery?